This topic covers the commands and options supported by the Postman CLI.

 postman api lint 8854915-bb7236b2-536e-4bdc-bfa2-fbe2fe1941eb

 You can publish API versions from the command line with the Postman CLI.
-This enables you to automate the API version publishing process.
+Use the Postman CLI to automate the API version publishing process.

 postman publish api